-Mnuchin says not seeking trade war
+U.S. sparks fears of trade war as Trump arrives in Davos

 “We want free and fair and reciprocal trade.
 So I think it’s very clear.
 We’re not looking to get into trade wars.
 On the other hand we are looking to defend America’s interests.”

+British Chancellor of the Exchequer Philip Hammond, on a panel with Mnuchin, noted that sterling, which tumbled after the 2016 Brexit vote, had been appreciating.

+He turned to Mnuchin and added: “And we seem to be recovering quite a bit more, Steve, thanks very much.”

-After Mnuchin’s remarks on Wednesday, Commerce Secretary Wilbur Ross denied that his colleague was advocating a weaker dollar, but when asked about the risk of trade wars, he told CNBC: “Trade war has been in place for quite a little while, the difference is the U.S. troops are now coming to the ramparts.”
+After Mnuchin’s remarks on Wednesday, Commerce Secretary Wilbur Ross denied his colleague was advocating a weaker dollar, but when asked about the risk of trade wars, he told CNBC: “Trade war has been in place for quite a little while, the difference is the U.S. troops are now coming to the ramparts.”

 Speaking at the Thursday morning news conference, Ross said: “People are using some predatory practices against us and we’re not flinching from that.”